jtraver/build-a-recommendation-engine-example-with-spring-boot-and-aerospike/readme.md

 It is easy to build a single runnable Jar with Maven

 	mvn package

+##Loading the test data
+Aerospike has the ability to backup and restore the data in an entire cluster.
+The test data for this application is stored as am Aerospike backup file.

+Download the file at https://drive.google.com/a/aerospike.com/folderview?id=0B8luCpttpeaAVWZkYl85a2ktaXc&usp=sharing and restore it to your Aerospike cluster using the following command:

+	asrestore -h 127.0.0.1 -p 3000 -d <back directory name>

 ##Running the package
 The package is a RESTful service using Spring Boot, packaged in a runnable jar